clarify/rested/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/searis/rested.svg)](https://pkg.go.dev/github.com/searis/rested)
 [![Go Workflow](https://github.com/searis/rested/actions/workflows/go.yml/badge.svg?branch=main)](https://github.com/searis/rested/actions)

-**THIS FORK IS STILL IN THE PROCESS OF BEING SET-UP; DO NOT USE.**

-**This API is a _maintenance_ fork of [rs/rest-layer](https://github.com/rs/rest-layer).
-We are not planning or accepting any major features at this time, but will accept and conduct minor improvements and bugfixes as needed.
+**This is a fork of [rs/rest-layer](https://github.com/rs/rest-layer) aimed mainly at providing _maintenance_.
+We are not planning or accepting any major features at this time.
+We will however accept bug fixes.
 Features that are not used by us may be deprecated or dropped in upcoming releases.
 Breaking changes might be introduced when suitable**

 Requires Go 1.17 or newer and use of go modules.